JonnycatMeow/Jonnycat-Ports/README.md

 You can download your favorite Friday Night Funkin mods here

 # Note
-We build with source code and we use psych engines mods.
-If you have a Android,Linux or any platform that is supported please let us know.
+I build with source code and I use Psych Engine mods.
+If you have a Android,Linux or any platform that is supported please let me know.
-We will be happy to add That on There!!!
+I will be happy to add That on There!!!
+I will also adding Ports Weekly cause i need breaks lol

 # Credits
 - [Applecore psych engine](https://gamebanana.com/mods/344049) -  submited by Lego0_77